-- v) brings the possibility of disruption or disorder because of the timing or location of the activity and its coincidence with other local or national occasions or events. - 9.
-The second key test is whether adequate arrangements can be made to ensure the safety of participants in the activity, and other people within the vicinity, and to ensure that public order is maintained. - 10.
-The organisers of the activity shall ensure that a 'Principal Organiser47 is appointed who must be a current member of staff or student of the University and who will be responsible for ensuring that the organisers comply with the obligations placed upon them under this Code of Practice.
-If the activity concerned involves a meeting or other type of gathering then the Principal Organiser and/or the person responsible for processing the booking of rooms or space are taken to have read and agreed by the provisions of this Code of Practice.
-The Principal Organiser shall ensure that appropriate information is provided on the booking form regarding the nature and topic of the meeting. - 11.
-The Principal Organiser is normally required to inform the Principal as far as possible in advance and, in any case at least 14 days in advance of any activity which falls within the provisions of this Code.
+6 If the activity concerned involves the publication and/or distribution of written material that is likely to engage the provisions of this Code, then the "Principal Organiser" shall be identified as either the author of the material

+- 11. The Principal Organiser is normally required to inform the Principal as far as possible in advance and, in any case at least 14 days in advance of any activity which falls within the provisions of this Code.
 This will allow him/her to ensure that any necessary arrangements are made, where there are reasonable grounds to believe that: - a) The activity may be disrupted (to the extent that public order is not maintained, or the safety of participants/others in the vicinity is not guaranteed) due to: - i) The public profile of the speaker; or - ii) The nature of any subjects to be discussed or contained in written material; or - iii) The views or beliefs (whether or not related to the activity) of any person attending; or - iv) The coincidence of the activity with another activity. - b) The personal safety or property of any person attending, proceeding to or leaving the activity may be at risk by reason of their involvement in the activity; or - c) Intimidation, duress or harassment might be applied to any person in an attempt to prevent their attending the activity.

-Action to be Taken by the Principal
+Action to be taken by the Principal